- The beginnings of fashion photography.

 3. Norman Parkinson

 Norman Parkinson is “the most unknown of famous fashion photographers,” as he liked to describe himself.
 Little known in France, this British photographer revolutionized fashion photography in the 1950s to 1970s by taking fashion photography outdoors in contrast to the studio shoots of contemporary fashion photographers.
-Models, rather than being posed as simple clothes hangers for the fashion pieces, are active, sensual, and magnified by spectacular scenery.
+Models, rather than being posed as simple clothes hangers for fashion pieces, are active, sensual, and magnified by spectacular scenery.

-Parkinson took portrait and fashion photography beyond the stiff formality of his predecessors and injected an easy and casual elegance into the art.
+Parkinson took the portrait and fashion photography beyond the stiff formality of his predecessors and injected an easy and casual elegance into the art.
 His photographs created the age of the supermodel and made him the photographer of choice for celebrities, artists, presidents, and prime ministers.

 Parkinson’s work regularly appeared in magazines such as Harper’s Bazaar and Vogue, earning a reputation for finely produced images that combined elegance with British charm.

 4. Cecil Beaton

 Sir Cecil Beaton launched his career as one of society and fashion photographers in 1926 with a solo exhibition in London that won him an immediate contract with Vogue, where he worked for the next 30 years.

 Beaton’s fascination with glamour and high society prevailed throughout his life and, in 1937, he became a court photographer for the British Royal Family.
 He also became a successful set and costume designer for stage and film productions, most notably My Fair Lady (1956) and Gigi (1958) for which he won three Oscars for costume and art direction.